rcarmo/raspi-cluster/README.md

 * `distcc` for building binaries slightly faster
 * `dnsmasq` for DHCP and DNS service

-Here's what the cluster dashboard looks like:
+This repository also ships with a very simple monitoring dashboard that looks like this:

 ![Updated dashboard](https://raw.github.com/rcarmo/raspi-cluster/master/pics/dash.jpg)